-The focus of the Nerlov laboratory is to use single cell genomics and functional analysis, combined with advanced mouse genetics, to study the function of hematopoietic stem– and progenitor cells in normal development and during ageing.
-We use the knowledge generated to identify the cellular and molecular mechanisms through which hematopoietic stem- and progenitor cells are specified, as well as those involved in malignant transformation in hematopoietic malignancies, such as acute myeloid leukemia (AML) and myeloproliferative disorders (MPD).
-We combine studies of genetically modified mice with analysis of human samples, including samples from patients with blood cancer, with the aim of identifying molecular and pharmacological strategies to treat disease and counteract the adverse effects of ageing on the hematopoietic system and overall human physiology.
+The focus of the Nerlov laboratory is combining single cell biology (single cell RNAseq, ATACseq and functional analysis) with advanced mouse genetics to study hematopoietic stem– and progenitor cells in normal development and during ageing.
+We use the knowledge generated to unravel the cellular and molecular mechanisms through which hematopoietic stem- and progenitor cells are specified, and to identify the cells and molecular mechanisms involved in the aetiology of acute myeloid leukaemia (AML) and myeloproliferative disorders (MPD).
+We combine studies of genetically modified mice (fluorescent reporters, disease models) with molecular and functional analysis of human haematopoiesis, including samples from patients with blood cancer, with the aim of developing pharmacological strategies to treat disease and counteract the adverse effects of ageing on the hematopoietic system and overall human physiology.

-Hematopoietic stem cells sustain life-long production of the many diverse hematopoietic cell types (lymphocytes, granulocytes, monocytes, erythrocytes, platelets).
+Hematopoietic stem cells sustain life-long production of lymphocytes, granulocytes, monocytes, erythrocytes and platelets.
 This occurs through a complex series of progenitor cells that become increasingly lineage-restricted as their differentiation progresses.
-Combining single cell RNAseq with genetic reporters and functional single cell assays (HSC transplantation, progenitor differentiation assays) we have characterized the spectrum of functional HSC subtypes (Sanjuan-Pla, Nature 2013; Carrelha, Nature 2018), and identified novel progenitor populations, generating a revised hierarchical model of hematopoiesis (Drissen, Nat Immunol.
-2016; Drissen, Science Immunol.
+By combining single cell RNAseq with fluorescent reporter mice and functional single cell assays (HSC transplantation, progenitor differentiation assays) we have identified 5 distinct HSC subtypes (Sanjuan-Pla, Nature 2013; Carrelha, Nature 2018), and novel myelo-erythroid progenitor populations, generating a revised hierarchical model of hematopoiesis (Drissen, Nat.
+Immunol.
+2016; Drissen, Sci.
+Immunol.
 2019).
-We are now combining single cell RNAseq and ATACseq with functional readouts to identify the transcriptional and chromatin states that determine HSC and progenitor fate restriction.
-Furthermore, we use advanced genetics (HSC subtype-specific reporters and intersectional lineage tracing) to determine the physiological importance of HSC subtypes and progenitor subsets during steady state and stress hematopoiesis (Grover, J. Exp.
-Med.
-2014).
-Parallel studies of human HSCs (collaboration with Vyas laboratory) use barcoding, xenografting models and single cell profiling to identify human HSC heterogeneity.

-The role of ageing in leukemia development and age-associated morbidity:
+The role of ageing in leukaemia development and immune decline: